-The cost of obtaining an appropriately qualified person's estimate of construction costs of a rental property is deductible in the year it is incurred.
+The cost of obtaining an appropriately qualified person's estimate of construction costs of a rental property is deductible in the income year it is incurred.
 You make your claim for the expense, or your share of the expense if you jointly incurred it, at item D10 Cost of managing tax affairs on your tax return.

-◆ For more information about construction expenditure and capital works deductions, see Taxation Ruling TR 97/25 (with Addendum TR 97/25A) - Property development: deduction for capital expenditure on construction of income producing capital works, including buildings and structural improvements.
+For more information about construction expenditure and capital works deductions, see Taxation Ruling TR 97/25 - Income tax: property development: deduction for capital expenditure on construction of income producing capital works, including buildings and structural improvements.